laminas/tutorials/doc/book/in-depth-guide/first-module.md

     return include __DIR__ . '/../config/module.config.php';
 }
 ```

-Reload your application and you'll see that everything remains as it was [[This is confusing to me.
-If it means reload localhost:8080/blog, you get a 404 error as the route hasn't been properly configured yet.
-If it means reload localhost:8080, obviously everything will remain as it was as you haven't affected the landing page route.
-Might be my misunderstanding, but spelling out exactly what is meant would help.
-Also, would be good to keep phrasing consistent, e.g. "refresh your site" vs "reload your application"]].
-Next
-we add the new route to our configuration file:
+Reload your application and you'll see that nothing changes.
+Creating, registering, and adding empty configuration for a new module has no visible effect on the application.
+Next we add the new route to our configuration file:

 ```php
 // In /module/Blog/config/module.config.php: